achintangal/securedog/README.txt

 ====

 * QtGUI for tests -- done
-* QtGUI for sending one message
+* QtGUI for sending one message -- done
 * QtGUI for Inbox, Index, Content-Views
     * Conetent is txt, image, video, html